Quantum Pattern Matching in Generalised Degenerate Strings: Introduction

-We expand the scope of quantum techniques to variants of string matching by proposing the first quantum algorithm for Problem~\ref{problem:smgd}.
-Notice that this is an existence problem, that is, we have to report whether a string occurs in a generalized degenerate string or not, without reporting the occurrence itself.
-To see the need for a custom approach to generalized degenerate strings, we remark that a reduction from existing approaches would not provide any benefit.
-To see this, one can represent a GD string as a level-DAG: add edges between all pairs of strings from consecutive sets and split strings to paths of character-labeled nodes.
-The quantum algorithm of Equi et al.~\cite{EGM23} then applies to solve this GD string pattern matching problem, but the reduction is not efficient, as a GD string consisting of $N$ characters in total could create $|E|=\Omega(N^2)$ edges, yielding an $O(N^2\sqrt{m})$-time quantum algorithm, where $m$ is the length of the pattern.
+We remark that this generalization is needed to solve quantum string matching in the case of GD strings, as a black-box application of the algorithm of Equi et al.~\cite{EGM23} would not lead to any quantum advantage.
+To see this, try to represent a GD string as a level-DAG: add edges between all pairs of strings from consecutive segments and split strings to paths of character-labeled nodes.
+The quantum algorithm of Equi et al.~\cite{EGM23} then applies to solve this GD string pattern matching problem, but the reduction is not efficient.
+For example, consider a GD string consisting of $N$ characters, with $O(\sqrt{N})$ strings of logarithmic length per segment, and $O(\sqrt{N})$ segments.
+If we turn such a GD string into a level-DAG, every pair of consecutive segments creates $O(N)$ edges, for a total of $|E|=\Omega(N\sqrt{N})$ edges.
+This yields an $O(N\sqrt{Nm})$-time quantum algorithm, where $m$ is the length of the pattern.
 However, the problem can be solved faster in the classical setting in $O(nm+N)$ time~\cite[Theorem 3]{Asconeetal24} for a generalized degenerate string of $n$ segments and $N$ total characters.
-Inspired by this algorithm, we revisit its strategy and adapt it to enable parallel speed-up.
-We exploit this property to recast the algorithm in the quantum setting, achieving the following. \begin{theorem} There exists a quantum algorithm that solves \smgd on a pattern string $P$ of length $m$ and a generalized degenerate string $T$ of $n$ segments and $N$ total characters in time $\tilde{O}\left(\sqrt{mnN}\right)$, with high probability. \end{theorem} As it is customary in quantum computing, here ``high probability'' means that our algorithm has a constant error probability, which can then be boosted to an arbitrary low constant by running the algorithm a constant number of times.
-We remind that the $\tilde{O}$ notation hides factors of complexity $O(n^{o(1)})$, which in our case means any (poly)logarithmic factor.
+Taking inspiration from both these quantum~\cite{EGM23} and classical~\cite{Asconeetal24} techniques, we devise a parallel algorithm and then we cast it in the quantum setting, achieving the following. \begin{theorem} There exists a quantum algorithm that solves \smgd on a pattern string $P$ of length $m$ and a generalized degenerate string $T$ of $n$ segments and $N$ total characters in $\tilde{O}\left(\sqrt{mnN}\right)$ time, with success probability $p>2/3$.
+The location of one match can be reported in additional $O(\sqrt{nN})$ time. \end{theorem} We remind that the $\tilde{O}$ notation hides factors of complexity $O(n^{o(1)})$, which in our case means any (poly)logarithmic factor.